 - The mould is then placed on a base plate.
 The base plate should be clean, smooth, horizontal and non-porous.

 - The mould is filled with fresh concrete in three layers.
 Each layer is tamped 25 times with a steel rod.
 The diameter of this steel rod is 5⁄8 inch.
 The rod is rounded at the ends.
 The tamping should be done uniformly.

-- After filling the mould, excess concrete should be removed and the surface should be levelled.
+- After filling the mould, excess concrete should be removed and the surface should be leveled.
 When the mould is filled with fresh concrete, the base of the mould is held firmly by handles.

 Cautions Required During Concrete Slump Test

 - Inside of the mould and base should be moistened before every test.
 It is necessary to reduce surface friction.

 - Prior to lifting mould, the area around the base of the cone should be cleaned from concrete which may be dropped accidentally.

 - The mould and base-plate should be non-porous.

 - This test should be performed in a place free of vibration or shocks.

 - The concrete sample should be very fresh, the delay must be avoided and the test should be done just after mixing.

 Measurement of workability from the Slump Test

 If shear slump or collapse slump occurs, the test should be repeated.
 We can get the result from the only true slump.
 We can classify the result within some ranges according to the slump value.

 - Very low workability: slump value 0-25mm or 0-1 inch